Diyckstra/terraform-provider-deyckstra/website/docs/r/vpc_dhcp_options.md

 The following arguments are supported:

-* `domain_name` - (Optional) the suffix domain name to use by default when resolving non Fully Qualified Domain Names.
+* `domain_name` - (Optional) the suffix domain name to use by default when resolving non fully qualified domain names.
 In other words, this is what ends up being the `search` value in the `/etc/resolv.conf` file.
 * `domain_name_servers` - (Optional) List of IP addresses of domain name servers or `AmazonProvidedDNS`.
 We recommend using only one of the two parameters.
 * `ntp_servers` - (Optional) List of NTP servers to configure.
 You can specify up to four IP addresses.
 * `netbios_name_servers` - (Optional) List of NETBIOS name servers.
 You can specify up to four IP addresses.